samirsahoo007/system-design-primer/README.md

 Load balancers can also help with horizontal scaling, improving performance and availability.
 Scaling out using commodity machines is more cost efficient and results in higher availability than scaling up a single server on more expensive hardware, called **Vertical Scaling**.
 It is also easier to hire for talent working on commodity hardware than it is for specialized enterprise systems.

+**Vertical Scaling** is defined as the process of increasing the capacity of a single machine by adding more resources such as memory, storage, etc. to increase the throughput of the system.
+No new resource is added, rather the capability of the existing resources is made more efficient.
+This is called Vertical scaling.
+Vertical Scaling is also called the *Scale-up* approach.
+Example: MySQL

+**A Real-time Example of Vertical Scaling**
+When traffic increases, the server degrades in performance.
+The first possible solution that everyone has is to increase the power of their system.
+For instance, if earlier they used 8 GB RAM and 128 GB hard drive now with increasing traffic, the power of the system is affected.
+So a possible solution is to increase the existing RAM or hard drive storage, for e.g. the resources could be increased to 16 GB of RAM and 500 GB of a hard drive but this is not an ultimate solution as after a point of time, these capacities will reach a saturation point.

+**Horizontal Scaling** is defined as the process of adding more instances of the same type to the existing pool of resources and not increasing the capacity of existing resources like in vertical scaling.
+This kind of scaling also helps in decreasing the load on the server.
+Horizontal Scaling is also called the *Scale-out* approach.

+In this process, the number of servers is increased and not the individual capacity of the server.
+This is done with the help of a Load Balancer which basically routes the user requests to different servers according to the availability of the server.
+Thereby, increasing the overall performance of the system.
+In this way, the entire process is distributed among all servers rather than just depending on a single server.
+Example: NoSQL, Cassandra, and MongoDB

+**A Real-time Example of Horizontal Scaling**
+For example, if there exists a system of the capacity of 8 GB of RAM and in future, there is a requirement of 16 GB of RAM then, rather than the increasing capacity of 8 GB RAM to 16 GB of RAM, similar instances of 8 GB RAM could be used to meet the requirements.

+**Advantages of Vertical Scaling:**
+* It is easy to implement
+* Reduced software costs as no new resources are added
+* Fewer efforts required to maintain this single system

+**Advantages of Horizontal Scaling:**
+* Fault Tolerance means that there is no single point of failure in this kind of scale because there are 5 servers here instead of 1 powerful server.
+So if anyone of the servers fails then there will be other servers for backup.
+Whereas, in Vertical Scaling there is single point failure i.e: if a server fails then the whole service is stopped.
+* Low Latency: Latency refers to how late or delayed our request is being processed.
+* Built-in backup

+**Disadvantages of Vertical Scaling:**
+* Single-point failure
+* Since when the system (server) fails, the downtime is high because we only have a single server
+* High risk of hardware failures

+**Disadvantages of Horizontal Scaling:**
+* Not easy to implement as there are a number of components in this kind of scale
+* Cost is high
+* Networking components like, router, load balancer are required

 #### Disadvantage(s): horizontal scaling

 * Scaling horizontally introduces complexity and involves cloning servers